Lawyer – Explains How It’s Possible To Dismiss DWIs

 Definition Of DWI

 DWI stands for driving while intoxicated.
 To be convicted of DWI, you must either have a blood alcohol level of 0.08 or higher or have obviously impaired driving.
-This latter definition is what can result in someone being arrested for DWI while being high on drugs though their BAC is 0.0.
+This latter definition is what can result in someone being arrested for DWI while being high on drugs even though their BAC is 0.0.

 Differences Between DUI & DWI Offenses